jincyjos22/ABC-Company-Employee-Analysis/README.md

 Certain teams and roles contribute significantly to overall salary expenditure.

 The correlation analysis provides insight into whether salary increases with age.

 🎯 Conclusion

 This project demonstrates fundamental data analysis and visualization techniques using Python.
-It highlights how structured data can be analyzed to uncover workforce patterns, salary distribution insights, and demographic trends. he project serves as a practical example of applying exploratory data analysis to real-world organizational data.
+It highlights how structured data can be analyzed to uncover workforce patterns, salary distribution insights, and demographic trends.

+The project serves as a practical example of applying exploratory data analysis to real-world organizational data.